hyperium/hyper/README.md

 libraries and applications.

-If you are looking for a convenient HTTP client, then you may wish to consider [reqwest](https://github.com/seanmonstar/reqwest), which is built on top of this library.
+If you are looking for a convenient HTTP client, then you may wish to consider [reqwest](https://github.com/seanmonstar/reqwest).
+If you are looking for a convenient HTTP server, then you may wish to consider [warp](https://github.com/seanmonstar/warp).
+Both are built on top of this library.

 ## Contributing